Lecture Notes in Cosmology: Adiabaticity and isocurvature

+The terminology ``isocurvature'' refers to the fact that the gauge-invariant primordial curvature perturbations $\mathcal R$ and $\zeta$, defined in Eqs.~\eqref{Rperturb} and \eqref{zetaperturb}, are vanishing.
+In the Newtonian gauge, the curvature perturbations are expressed as follows:

-Some care must be used when computing $v_{\rm tot}$ in the above formula for $\mathcal R$ since it is the total one but it is not the sum of the single components' $v$'s.
-This happens because the SVT decomposition is made not directly on $v_i$ but rather on the perturbed energy-momentum tensor $\delta T^0{}_i$ and the latter is, from Eq.~\eqref{genT0imixed}:
+In the above formula for $\mathcal R$, $v_{\rm tot}$ is not the sum of the single $v$'s.
+This happens because the SVT decomposition is performed not directly on $v_i$, but rather on the perturbed energy-momentum tensor $\delta T^0{}_i$.
+The latter is given by Eq.~\eqref{genT0imixed}: